-Operations Research Analysts with little to no experience tend to make between $43520 and $57310 while the more experienced ones make over $105090 per year.
+Operations Research Analysts with little to no experience tend to make between $46810 and $61280 while the more experienced ones can earn over $109670 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Operations Research Analyst is to move to a higher paying state like DC.
-Right now, the highest paying states for Operations Research Analysts are DC, VA, NY, NJ and CT.
+One of the easiest ways to increase your salary as an Operations Research Analyst is to move to a higher paying state like DC.
+Right now, the highest paying states for Operations Research Analysts are DC, NJ, VA, NY and HI.

-3 other factors that can increase your salary as An Operations Research Analyst is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Operations Research Analyst is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Operations Research Analysts what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Operations Research Analysts what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.